 With all the moving parts in your engine, overheating is inevitable.
 Coolant prevents that from happening.
 That’s why it’s important to check the levels when you can.

 You can check this fluid once every 80,000 kilometres.
 You can typically check the levels yourself if your car has a coolant expansion tank.
-It has an indicator of minimum and maximum levels.
+It has an indicator of the minimum and maximum levels.

 IMPORTANT: Do not check the coolant levels while the engine is still warm.
 The coolant can squirt and cause injuries.
 Wait until it is completely cool before opening the radiator or coolant tank.